schmidt-software/KeenWrite/docs/typesetting.md

 1. Click **Save**.

 The document is typeset; open the PDF file in a PDF reader to view the result.

+# Typeset multiple documents

+Typeset multiple documents similar to single documents, with one difference:

+* Click **File → Export As → Joined PDF** (or type `Ctrl+Shift+p`).

+All documents having the same file name extension in the same directory (or sub-directories) as the actively edited file are first concatenated then typeset into a single PDF document.
+The order that files are concatenated is numeric and alphabetic.

+For example, if `1.Rmd` is a sibling of the following files in the same directory, then all the files will be included in the PDF, as expected:

+    chapter_1.Rmd
+    chapter_2.Rmd
+    chapter_2a.Rmd
+    chapter_2b.Rmd
+    chapter_3.Rmd
+    chapter_10.Rmd

+Basically, sorting honours numbers and letters in file names.

 # Background